Loss minimization and parameter estimation with heavy tails: Overview of Main Results

 The general approach to estimation described above has many applications.
 We give here the general form of our main results for applications, and defer the technical definitions and results to the relevant sections.
 Detailed discussion of related work for each application is also provided in the appropriate sections.

 First, we consider smooth and convex losses.
-We assume a loss function $\ell$ that assigns a non-negative number to a pair of an example from $\cZ$ and a predictor from $\X$, and consider the task of finding a predictor that has a small loss in expectation over the distribution of data points.
-The expected loss of a predictor $\vw$ on the distribution is denoted $L(\vw) = \E_{Z \sim D}(\ell(Z,\vw))$.
-Let $L_\opt := \inf_{\vw} L(\vw)$.
-Our goal is to find $\hat{\vw}$ such that $L(\vw)$ is close to $L_\opt$.
-We assume that the parameter space $\X$ is a Banach space with a norm and a dual norm, where the dual norm is $\gamma$-smooth for some $\gamma > 0$.
-We further assume that for some $\alpha > 0$ and for some sample size $n_\alpha$, with some probability larger than half, the average loss of a predictor on the points in the sample is $\alpha$-strongly convex as a function of the predictor, with respect to the defined norms.
-We prove the following result: \begin{theorem} There exists an algorithm that accepts as input an i.i.d.\ sample of size $n$ drawn from $\cD$ and a confidence parameter $\delta \in (0,1)$, and returns $\hat{\vw} \in \X$, such that if the following conditions hold: \begin{itemize} \item $n \geq C\log(1/\delta)\cdot n_\alpha$ for some universal constant $C > 0$; \item $\vw \mapsto \ell(z,\vw)$ is $\beta$-smooth with respect to $\nrm$ for all $z \in \cZ$;
+We assume that the parameter space $\X$ is a Banach space with a norm $\nrm$ and a dual norm $\nrm_*$.
+We prove the following result:\footnote{Formal definitions of terms used in the conditions are given in \secref{approx}.} \begin{theorem} There exists an algorithm that accepts as input an i.i.d.\ sample of size $n$ drawn from $\cD$ and a confidence parameter $\delta \in (0,1)$, and returns $\hat{\vw} \in \X$, such that if the following conditions hold: \begin{itemize} \item the dual norm $\nrm_*$ is $\gamma$-smooth;